nandstand/sample-site/content/_index.md

 Research is a large part of the writing process.
 I wanted to show my approach, and offer transparency about the resources that I used when designing the scenario presented in this documentation.

-For the writing and editing part of the process, I used Microsoft's Writing Style Guide to achieve a consistent tone.
+I used Microsoft's Writing Style Guide when writing and proofreading content.
-I also used this project as an opportunity to learn and apply [Diátaxis](https://diataxis.fr/), which is an established approach to authoring and organizing technical documentation.
+I also used this project as an opportunity to learn and apply [Diátaxis](https://diataxis.fr/), which is a system for authoring and organizing technical documentation.